nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how this feature behaves at each part of the mechanism.

 Step 1.
 The user launches the application.
-Under each contacts' name, the current order the user sees is: Tags, phone number, email and address (This is also the default order).
-The user wants to have each email right below each name instead.
+The user sees a list of contacts, each contact contains a name, a phone number, an email, an address and possibly some tags.
+Under each contacts' name, the current order the user sees is: `TAGS`, `PHONE`, `EMAIL` and `ADDRESS` (this is also the default order).

+Note:

+* The name will always be at the top of each contact as it is the most crucial information of each contact.

 Step 2.
-The user executes `customise order e/` to make the emails appear right below the name.
+The user executes `customise order e/` as the user wants the emails appear right below the name.

-* Step 2a. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`
+* Step 2a. `SoConnectParaser` processes the input and calls the parser `CustomiseCommandParser` to parse `" order e/"`.
 * Step 2b. `CustomiseCommandParser` processes the input and calls the parser `CustomiseOrderCommandParser` to parse `" e/"`.
-* Step 2c. `CustomiseOrderCommandParser` processes the input and adds to a list of attributes with `EMAIL` and then fills in the rest of the attributes in the following default order `TAGS`, `PHONE` and lastly `ADDRESS`.
+* Step 2c. `CustomiseOrderCommandParser` processes the input into a list of attributes.
+In this case, the list of attributes only contains `EMAIL` and is missing the attributes `TAGS`, `PHONE` and `ADDRESS`.
+The missing attributes are added to the list according to the default order mentioned above.
+The list of attributes now contains `EMAIL`, `TAGS`, `PHONE` and `ADDRESS`.
 * Step 2d. `CustomiseOrderCommandParser` creates a `CustomiseOrderCommand` with the list of attributes.
 * Step 2e. `CustomiseOrderCommandParser` returns the `CustomiseOrderCommand`.
 * Step 2f. `Logic` executes the `CustomiseOrderCommand`.